Safeguarding and welfare requirements; Health

 Any dangerous occurrences.
 This may be an event that causes injury or fatalities or an event that does not cause an accident, but could have done; such as a gas leak.

-Information for reporting incidents to the Health and Safety Executive is provided in the Pre-school Learning Alliance's Accident Record publication.
+Information for reporting incidents to the Local Authority or Health and Safety Executive is provided in the Pre-school Learning Alliance's Accident Record publication.
 Any dangerous occurrence is recorded in our incident book (see below).

 We have ready access to telephone numbers for emergency services, including the local police.
 Where we are responsible for the premises we have contact numbers for the gas and electricity emergency services, and a carpenter and plumber.
 Where we rent premises we ensure we] have access to the person responsible and that there is a shared procedure for dealing with emergencies.

 We ensure that our staff and volunteers carry out all health and safety procedures to minimise risk and that they know what to do in an emergency.